Fortanix IPMI Setup for FX2200 Series I

 Figure 11: RADIUS Settings

-Perform the following steps to configure the PAM order for user authentication into the BMC:
+To configure the PAM order for user authentication into the BMC, navigate to Configuration PAM Order settings.

 Series1_11.png